MicrosoftDocs/CordovaDocs/cordovadocs/security/authentication.md

     For documentation that shows similar steps, see the [Getting Started Tutorial](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-cordova-get-started/).
 You can skip the section on downloading the client app.

+    > [!NOTE]
-    >**Note**: You can follow steps described in the [Getting Started Tutorial](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-cordova-get-started/) to download the Azure sample, but if you use the getting started sample instead of the Azure connected services sample, you must take extra steps to add required plugins, to add login code, and to update the Cordova version in your app.
+    > You can follow steps described in the [Getting Started Tutorial](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-cordova-get-started/) to download the Azure sample, but if you use the getting started sample instead of the Azure connected services sample, you must take extra steps to add required plugins, to add login code, and to update the Cordova version in your app.

 3. Watch this video to add authentication to the Azure connected services sample.
 The video shows adding authentication with Twitter, but steps are similar for other services as well.